ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

 First, clean up the class for the page:

-- the `NavController` is not being used, so let's get rid of it
+- The `NavController` is not being used, so let's get rid of it
-- inject the `IconMapProvider`
+- Inject the `IconMapProvider`
-- create a `Weather` object with data
+- Create a `Weather` object with data

 ```TypeScript
 import { Component } from '@angular/core';